RItika2004-DESIGN/github-final-project/README.md

-This project calculates Simple Interest using the formula:
+This project is a simple interest calculator created as part of the Git and GitHub Final Project.

+\## Description

+The calculator computes simple interest based on user input.

+\## Formula

 Simple Interest = (Principal × Rate × Time) / 100